 “No talent agency shall accept any application for employment made by or on behalf of any minor, as defined by subdivision (c) of Section 1286, or shall place or assist in placing any such minor in any employment whatever in violation of Part 4 (commencing with Section 1171).”

 The California Labor Code defines a minor as “any person under the age of 18 years who is required to attend school” as well as other specific examples

-In addition to this in documents Dexerto obtained from the California Labor Commission, it clearly states that for entertainment purposes a child under twelve years old would require a special permit in order to fulfill his labor obligations.
+In addition to this, in documents Dexerto obtained from the California Labor Commissioner’s Office, it clearly states that for entertainment purposes a child under twelve years old would require a special permit in order to fulfill his labor obligations.
 The documents read state clearly that according to California law, and by extension Federal law, children under twelve are “not Permitted to Work except in the entertainment industry on permits issued by the Labor Commissioner.”

 It adds that there are exemptions for “any self-employed minor; newscarriers self-employed on a regular route to deliver newspapers to consumers (newscarriers must be at least 12 years of age); casual work in private homes such as babysitting, lawnmowing, leaf raking, etc.; Employment by parent/guardian indomestic labor on or in connection with premises the parent/guardian owns, operates or controls.
 NOTE: Parent/guardians may not employ their minor children in manufacturing, mercantile or other enterprises without work permits.
 Except as noted, parent employers are subject to all occupational restrictions.”